Frequently Asked Questions (FAQ)

 Documents, visas & hospitals

-Does the document language matter?
+Does the language of documents matter?

-No. We translate ourselves if needed.
+No. We translate ourselves if necessary.

-What if the passport is missing?
+What if a passport is missing?

-What if the hospital doesn’t cooperate?
+What if the hospital does not cooperate?

 Costs & insurance